-Personal copy locations indicate that the items are owned by the instructor, and also allow the library to track items that are not physically in the library at that time, but rather, in the instructor’s possession.
-All personal copy locations and the items in them will be suppressed.
+Personal copy locations indicate that the items are owned by the instructor, and also enable the library to track items that are not physically in the library at that time, but rather, in the instructor’s possession.
+All personal copy locations and the items in them are suppressed.
 When the instructor lends the item to the library, the item can be moved to a temporary location representing a non-personal copy location in the library, where it will circulate according to standard fulfillment rules.
 For example, library staff may move the item to the temporary location of “Course Reserves” with a due back date of the end of the term.
 The item will temporarily circulate as part of the library collection, but with the instructor’s name stored as the permanent location, indicating the person to which the item should be returned at the end of the term.

-When the item is moved back to its permanent location, which is the personal copy location, it will automatically be suppressed.
+When the item is moved back to its permanent location, which is the personal copy location, it is automatically suppressed.
 The item can then be returned to the instructor, but the record does not need to be deleted and can be easily re-used in subsequent terms by following the workflow above.

 To enable this feature, configure the following parameters:

-Personal copy library: To enable the personal_copy_library flag (Fulfillment > General > Other Settings) you must enter a library code as the parameter value, such as MAIN.
+Personal copy library: To enable the personal_copy_library parameter (Fulfillment > General > Other Settings) you must enter a library code as the parameter value, such as MAIN.
 This code corresponds to the library where the personal copy locations will be created.

-Personal copy fulfillment unit: To enable the personal_copy_fu flag, you must enter a fulfillment unit code as the parameter value.
+Personal copy fulfillment unit: To enable the personal_copy_fu parameter, you must enter a fulfillment unit code as the parameter value.
 Fulfillment terms for items in the instructor-owned locations are determined by the rules set in this Fulfillment Unit.
 Keep in mind that the intended workflow is that items in an instructor location are not currently part of the library collection and are physically stored with the instructor.

 Open the Reading Lists Task List page (Fulfillment > Course Reserves > Reading Lists).